PCHES-IAMDDI

 principal investigator: John Weyant (Stanford)

-PCHES-IAMDDI was a community research project focused on Integrated Assessment Model (IAM) development, diagnostics, and inter-comparisons.
+PCHES-IAMDDI was a community research project focused on Integrated Model development, diagnostics, and inter-comparisons.
 PCHES-IAMDDI (previoiusly known as “PIAMDDI”) was the first major DOE-funded project of the PCHES research consoritium.
 The project’s research focused on the areas of:

 - science and technology